 The company established subsidiary PharmaShift Co., Ltd. on October 1, 2020, to create a "new pharmaceutical platform" for the digital age.
-In March 2021, the subsidiary launched the "Tsunagaru Pharmacy" service in earnest utilizing its official LINE account.
-With the revision of medical fees, demand for the service has expanded in tandem with an increase in inquiries from dispensing pharmacies that are actively engaging in medical DX.
-As of end-March 2024, the number of registered friends (users) on the account reached 1.0mn (1.6x YoY), and the number of pharmacies using the service was 4,682 (+1,291 YoY).
+In March 2021, the subsidiary launched the "Tsunagaru Pharmacy" service utilizing its official LINE account.
+The number of new pharmacies utilizing the service steadily grew, driven by increased demand to address the NHI drug price revision in 2024 through the use of digital transformation technologies.
+As of end-June 2024, the number of pharmacies using the service was 5,217 (+535 from end-FY03/24).